 From a Caribbean perspective, the report is very comprehensive.
 All 12 Commonwealth Caribbean Countries and 14 CARICOM-party states overall (Haiti and Suriname are also included) are covered in the report.
 For context, 32 Latin America and Caribbean countries were surveyed in total.

 To my mind, the biggest value of this report for Caribbean states is the quick diagnosis it provides of the weak area(s) in various states.
 This understanding should significantly assist in determining which areas should be prioritised by governments in the region and, by extension, where scarce state resources should be directed.
-Similarly, it should also be useful to civil society actors and organisations in determining which cybersecurity and ICT issues need flagging and actioning the most in their respective territories.
+The report should also be useful to civil society actors and organisations in determining which cybersecurity and ICT issues need flagging and actioning in their respective territories.

-Implicit in the foregoing, is another important purpose that this report serves: it underscored the nuanced challenges we face from jurisdiction to jurisdiction in respect of not just cybersecurity but ICT issues generally.
-By extension, the findings confirm that the one-size-fits-all-in-the-region approach to analysing and addressing challenges is woefully outdated.
+Implicit in the foregoing, is another important purpose of the report: it underscores the nuanced challenges faced in various jurisdictions in respect of not just cybersecurity, but ICT issues generally.
+By extension, the findings confirm that the one-size-fits-all-in-the-region approach to analysing and addressing cybersecurity challenges is woefully outdated.

 Some months ago, I had mentioned that the Caribbean Development Portal of the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) launched an online survey “to get a sense of views within the region regarding the relative importance of various policy objectives in the area of ICT”.
 Like most in the region, I anticipated the outcome of the report for the fact that it would be the first time that the various (sometimes siloed) information society actors in the region would have an opportunity to view a collective window into what ‘we’ considered to be important to the Caribbean region from an information society perspective.